 That’s right, Craig Newmark.
-Consider this an open intent of disavowal.
+Consider this a disavowal.
 I’m done with you and your nineties-style landing page.
 Your stolen bike salespeople.
-Your slacktivist rants about the Occupy movement.
-Your ads offering free housing and fresh-baked cookies (only female college students from Japan, six feet and taller, minimum D cup, like to clean, need apply).
-And that “missed connections” gentleman who always shares an elevator with a tattooed hottie and hopes she reads this?
+Your slacktivist rants.
+Your ads offering free housing and fresh-baked cookies (only female college students from Japan, six feet and taller, D cup, need apply).
+And that “missed connections” guy who always shares an elevator with a “tattooed hottie” and hopes she reads this?
 Well, she won’t.
-Why not grow a pair and say hello, instead of spilling your guts to Mr. Newmark and his 50 million American customers?
+Why not grow a pair and say hello, in person?

 Indiana’s Rep Phillip Hinkle does it.

 I should have learned my lesson two months ago, when a couple of seemingly-lovely subletters cost me my apartment in San Francisco.
 One worked for a prominent LGBT organization.
 The other was a graphic designer.
 They liked cooking and movies at home.
 How was I to know they also liked to yell and beat the crap out of each other in the middle of the night – according to the neighbors and my landlord?
 On Craigslist, things aren’t what they seem.

 The first Craigslist responder wanted a wire transfer, so I went with the second responder.
 She was an international graduate student of International Relations.
 Her nervousness suggested that her parents were probably paying her tuition.

 When I opened the door, she lurched forward, grabbed the shelf and shook it violently.
 “Umm,” she said.
 “It not stable.”